Tough Google Interview Questions You Should Prepare

-Top Google Tough Interview Questions and Answers
+Top Google Interview Questions and Answers

-We’ll begin with some sample Google tough interview questions and answers to get a basic idea of what to expect.
+We’ll begin with some sample Google interview questions and answers to get a basic idea of what to expect.

 Q1.
 How many times in a day do a clock’s hands make zero degrees with each other and overlap?